Balit Xilguti Lukua Kichu kichu Tambulam From Assam

-Tambulam items: Traditional betel leaves and nuts (or any small items like coins or small toys can be used).
+Tambulam items: Traditional betel leaves and nuts.
+In absence of betel, any small items such as coins or small toys, small sticks can be used.

 Blindfolds: One blindfold for each player or one blindfold for the person searching.